The Battle Isn’t for Clicks. It’s for the Basket.

 Winning a single sale isn’t enough anymore.
 The real winners in eCommerce aren’t the brands that squeeze a click for cheap, they’re the ones that turn that click into a higher basket (AOV) and a longer relationship (LTV).

-Here are the proven, psychology-driven tactics every store should be using right now.
+Here are 10 proven, psychology-driven tactics every store should be using right now.

 1. Progress Bars: Turning Carts into Competitions